anoma/nspec/docs/arch/node/engines/ticker_behaviour.juvix.md

-This action label corresponds to incrementing the counter by the `incrementAction` upon reception of the `TickerMsgIncrement` message.
+This action label corresponds to incrementing the counter by the `incrementAction` upon reception of the `MsgTickerIncrement` message.

 ### `TickerActionLabelRespond`

-This action label corresponds to responding with the current counter value by the `respondAction` upon reception of the `TickerMsgCount` message.
+This action label corresponds to responding with the current counter value by the `respondAction` upon reception of the `MsgTickerCount` message.

 ### `TickerActionLabel`